How to Get From Mexico City Airport to Mexico City Centre

 Shared minivans are also a safer choice than public transport if you're arriving late at night.

-The ride from Mexico City Airport to the city centre costs around 335 MXN ($18.80), and the journey takes about 40 minutes to 2 hours 30 minutes, depending on traffic and your destination.
+The ride from Mexico City Airport to Mexico City Centre costs around 325 MXN ($19), and the journey takes about 40m - 2h 30m, depending on traffic and your destination.

 There are two companies operating on this route: Shuttle Central and Mexitours.